 The Private Sector Operations (PSO) strategic framework demands a sharper focus on development impact, and emphasizes

-- private sector participation in infrastructure and capital market development,
+- private sector participation in infrastructure, capital market development, and agribusiness;

 - strategic alliances with other development agencies.

 To be eligible for ADB nonsovereign financing, the proposed recipient must be:

 - an entity wholly owned or controlled by one or more private entities;